-This section describes how the assumptions, threats, and organizational security policies map to the security objectives.
+This section describes how the assumptions, threats, and organization security policies map to the security objectives.

-Threat, Assumption, or OSP Security Objectives Rationale T.NETWORK_ATTACK O.PROTECTED_COMMS, O.INTEGRITY, O.MANAGEMENT The threat T.NETWORK_ATTACK is countered by O.PROTECTED_COMMS as this provides for integrity of transmitted data.
+Threat, Assumption, or OSP Security Objectives Rationale T.NETWORK_ATTACK O.PROTECTED_COMMS, O.INTEGRITY, O.MANAGEMENT, O.ACCOUNTABILITY The threat T.NETWORK_ATTACK is countered by O.PROTECTED_COMMS as this provides for integrity of transmitted data.
 The threat T.NETWORK_ATTACK is countered by O.INTEGRITY as this provides for integrity of software that is installed onto the system from the network.
 The threat T.NETWORK_ATTACK is countered by O.MANAGEMENT as this provides for the ability to configure the OS to defend against network attack.
+The threat T.NETWORK_ATTACK is countered by O.ACCOUNTABILITY as this provides a mechanism for the OS to report behavior that may indicate a network attack has occurred.
 T.NETWORK_EAVESDROP O.PROTECTED_COMMS, O.MANAGEMENT The threat T.NETWORK_EAVESDROP is countered by O.PROTECTED_COMMS as this provides for confidentiality of transmitted data.
 The threat T.NETWORK_EAVESDROP is countered by O.MANAGEMENT as this provides for the ability to configure the OS to protect the confidentiality of its transmitted data.
-T.LOCAL_ATTACK O.INTEGRITY The objective O.INTEGRITY protects against the use of mechanisms that weaken the TOE with regard to attack by other software on the platform.
+T.LOCAL_ATTACK O.INTEGRITY, O.ACCOUNTABILITY The objective O.INTEGRITY protects against the use of mechanisms that weaken the TOE with regard to attack by other software on the platform.
+The objective O.ACCOUNTABILITY protects against local attacks by providing a mechanism to report behavior that may indicate a local attack is occurring or has occurred.
 T.LIMITED_PHYSICAL_ACCESS O.PROTECTED_STORAGE The objective O.PROTECTED_STORAGE protects against unauthorized attempts to access physical storage used by the TOE.
 A.PLATFORM OE.PLATFORM The operational environment objective OE.PLATFORM is realized through A.PLATFORM.
 A.PROPER_USER OE.PROPER_USER The operational environment objective OE.PROPER_USER is realized through A.PROPER_USER.
 A.PROPER_ADMIN OE.PROPER_ADMIN The operational environment objective OE.PROPER_ADMIN is realized through A.PROPER_ADMIN.